Frederick Augustus Ross

-Frederick Augustus Ross was born in Cumberland County, Virginia, as the son of David Ross, a wealthy businessman in Richmond, Virginia, who himself had emigrated from Scotland in the mid-eighteenth century.
+Early life

-Ross was educated at Dickinson College located in Carlisle, Pennsylvania, with the class of 1815, although he did not graduate with his class.
+Ross was born in Cumberland County, Virginia, the son of David Ross, a wealthy businessman in Richmond, Virginia, who had emigrated from Scotland in the mid-18th century.
+Ross was educated at Dickinson College in Carlisle, Pennsylvania, with the class of 1815, although he did not graduate with his class.

-Enters ministry in Northeast Tennessee
+Ministry

-During 1818, Ross entered into the Presbyterian ministry, emancipated his slaves, and then he moved to Kingsport, Tennessee, where he had his massive Rotherwood mansion, constructed on the Netherland Inn Road.
-Ross had his daughter, Rowena, educated at boarding schools located within the northern United States.
+During 1818, Ross entered into the Presbyterian ministry, emancipated his slaves, and then moved to Kingsport, Tennessee, where he had his massive Rotherwood mansion constructed on the Netherland Inn Road.
+Ross had his daughter, Rowena, educated at boarding schools in the northern United States.

-Ross became pastor of Old Kingsport Presbyterian Church in Kingsport during 1826, and during 1828 he briefly labored as an evangelist in both Kentucky and Ohio.
-During the eruption of the Old School–New School Controversy division of the Presbyterian general assembly in 1837 and 1838, Ross aligned himself with the New School branch and he would remain as pastor of the Old Kingsport Presbyterian Church until 1852.
+Ross became pastor of Old Kingsport Presbyterian Church in 1826, and in 1828 he briefly labored as an evangelist in both Kentucky and Ohio.
+During the eruption of the Old School–New School controversy division of the Presbyterian general assembly in 1837 and 1838, Ross aligned himself with the New School branch, and he remained as pastor of the Old Kingsport Presbyterian Church until 1852.
 Beginning in 1855, Ross became pastor of the First Presbyterian Church in Huntsville, Alabama, holding this charge until 1875 and continuing as pastor emeritus until his death in 1883.

 Author, controversy

-Together with both James Gallaher and David Nelson, Ross edited a monthly publication entitled The Calvinistic Magazine, that was first founded in 1826 and continued in operation through 1832.
+Together with James Gallaher and David Nelson, Ross edited a monthly publication entitled The Calvinistic Magazine, that was first founded in 1826 and continued in operation through 1832.

 In the late 1840s, Ross began quarreling with Methodist minister and Whig newspaper publisher William Gannaway Brownlow.
-Ross had earlier "declared war" on Methodism as a co-editor in his Calvinist Magazine, published from 1827 to 1832.
-Although distracted by internecine Old School–New School Controversy conflict within the Presbyterian church for nearly a decade, Ross resurrected the Calvinist Magazine in 1845.
-Ross argued that the Methodist Church was despotic, comparing it to a "great iron wheel" that would crush American liberty, and he went on to state that most Methodists were descended from Revolutionary War loyalists, and accused the religion's founder, John Wesley, of believing in ghosts and witches.
+Ross had earlier "declared war" on Methodism as a co-editor in his Calvinist Magazine.
+Although distracted by internecine Old School–New School controversy within the Presbyterian church for nearly a decade, Ross resurrected the Calvinist Magazine in 1845.
+Ross argued that the Methodist Church was despotic, comparing it to a "great iron wheel" that would crush American liberty, and he went on to state that most Methodists were descended from Revolutionary War Loyalists, and accused the religion's founder, John Wesley, of believing in ghosts and witches.